How To Reframe Your Thinking: A Change of Perspective

 How does this exercise make you feel?
 Don’t you experience an elevation of your spirit through having created this imagined mental movie, charged with positive emotions?

-When applied correctly, the power of your imagination can enhance the quality of your life on every level.
+When applied correctly, the power of your imagination can reframe your thinking and enhance the quality of your life on every level.

 “I just wanted to take a moment and tell you that I have finished reading the most brilliant book.
 From the time I received it in the mail until a few moments ago in reading the last words – “IMAGINE THAT!” is genius!”

 James Mapes is the founder of Quantum Leap Thinking™, creator of The Transformational Coach™, expert on the psychology of “applied imagination,” best-selling author, highly acclaimed business speaker, consultant, seminar leader and personal excellence coach.